indjev99/Bulls-and-Cows/README.md

 # Bulls-and-Cows

-OOP Implementation of the bulls and cows game.
+Object-oriented implementation of the Bulls and Cows game.